 Springsteen Tribute concerts in 1997 for WNEW-FM/WHY HUNGERTHON at the

-Motown Cafe and Beacon Theater in NYC.
-My track "Mary, Queen of Arkansas"
+Motown Cafe and Beacon Theatre in NYC.
+His track "Mary, Queen of Arkansas"

 was issued as a B-side on the Kurt Newman (Bodeans) EP for Capitol Records.